savarmehrotra/EmployeeManagementSystem/README.md

 # Employee Management System

 Simple Employee Database Management System that allows adding new employees and retrieving information about existing employees.
+Also, provides an option to send an email notification for the upcoming public holidays next month.

 ## Setup Instructions